Why I Wrote This Guide

 The Bottom Line

 Choosing an appointment booking system for your UK small business doesn’t have to be complicated.
 Ignore the feature lists with 150 bullet points.
 Ignore the platforms that try to be everything to everyone.
-Focus on the six things that actually matter: GBP deposits, SMS reminders, branded pages, no commission, mobile-friendly, and custom questions.
+Focus on what actually matters: a web-based system that doesn’t make customers download anything, GBP deposits with Apple Pay and Google Pay, SMS reminders, a branded page, no commission, custom questions, and proper UK payment support.

 I built DetailBook because nothing on the market ticked all those boxes when I needed it.
 Every feature exists because I needed it myself, or because a UK small business owner asked for it.
 It’s not the fanciest platform in the world.
 It doesn’t try to be.
 It’s just really, really good at the things that actually make a difference to your day.